-How to Grow Fig Trees: Varieties, Planting, Care & Harvesting
+How to Grow Fig Trees: The Ultimate Step-by-Step Guide

-- Size & Structure: Fig trees grow 10 to 30 feet tall and up to 20 feet wide, depending on variety and pruning.
+• Size and Structure: Fig trees grow 10 to 30 feet tall and up to 20 feet wide, depending on variety and pruning.
 Fig trees are deciduous, meaning they naturally lose their leaves in the winter and grow fresh ones each spring.

-- Soil: Grow fig trees in well-draining soil amended with ample organic matter (i.e. compost).
+• Soil: Grow fig trees in well-draining soil amended with ample organic matter (i.e. compost).
 They will also tolerate moderately clay soils, but not a lot of standing water.
-Figs are said to prefer slightly acidic soil conditions (pH of 5.5 to 6.5) though we never adjust our fig soil pH; they aren’t very picky.
+Figs prefer slightly acidic soil conditions (pH of 5.5 to 6.5) though I never adjust our soil pH; I’ve found they aren’t too picky.

-- Fruiting Season: Depends on variety; often late summer.
-If planting several fig trees, choose a combination of early, mid, and late-season bearing trees.
-That way you’ll be flush with fruit over a longer season – and not overwhelmed with too many at once!
+• Fruiting Season: Depends on variety; often late summer.
+I like to plant a combination of early, mid, and late-season bearing varieties so I can harvest fruit over a longer period – rather than being overwhelmed with too many at once!

 Would you like to save this?